larskotthoff/kukulkan/README.md

 There are two ways to make this work:
-- The Kukulkan server runs on the same machine as the browser, and was started from a GUI environemnt (e.g. X11, wayland).
+- The Kukulkan server runs on the same machine as the browser, and was started from a GUI environment (e.g. X11, wayland).
 The server will call the configured external editor and editing should work as expected.
 - The Kukulkan server runs on a different machine than the browser.
 You can run another Kukulkan server on the same machine as your browser (doesn't need access to your mail) with an external editor configured.
 In the client settings page, change "When composing, use" to "external editor on localhost".
-  This will make the request for the external editor to locahost instead of whatever machine the server is running on, and should work as above.
+  This will make the request for the external editor to localhost instead of whatever machine the server is running on, and should work as above.
 Note that the protocol and port needs to be the same as for the remote server, and in the remote server configuration you need to have set